Mike-bel/Awesome-iOS/README.md

 # Introduction

-This is a better way to collect some android repositories on github for me, or for you, a iOS developer.
+This is a better way to collect some android repositories on github for an iOS developer.

 # References